This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Birth complications and congenital issues are one of the many ways that babies can develop cerebral palsy.
-Birth asphyxia, or oxygen deprivation, is one such way.
+One such birth complication is asphyxia, or oxygen deprivation.
 It’s a serious medical condition that can lead to death if not treated immediately.
 Quick treatment can limit the resulting brain damage.

 Birth asphyxia is marked by oxygen loss and blood supply loss to the baby and generally occurs shortly before or during birth.
 It accounts for around 6% to 8% of all cerebral palsy cases.

 - Umbilical cord issues, including the cord wrapping the baby’s head, a compressed or restricted cord, and similar problems